 This Oscar-nominated director is one of the first you would expect to hear from on this subject.
 Despite admitting that she doesn’t watch football, Ava DuVernay’s work as a whole is some of the most important in entertainment when it comes to addressing racial disparity and injustice.

-Among numerous retweets this weekend (all while appearing at Urban World Film Festival), DuVernay had one especially awesome tweet on Friday.
+Among numerous retweets this weekend (all while appearing at Urban World Film Festival), DuVernay had one especially awesome tweet.
 After Trump called anyone who knelt a “son of a b****,” Kaepernick’s mother replied on her own account, which DuVernay gleefully RT’d.